 In the private independent school market, one of the most common types of video schools make is for a capital campaign or fundraising effort.
 A video can be an extremely effective tool to reach current and potential donors and influence them to give to your school’s campaign.
+While the cost of making a video can sometimes feel counterproductive when you’re trying to raise money it can greatly increase your capital campaigns success.
+Video is the most influential source in driving donations; 57% of people who watch a video for a nonprofit go on to donate.
 However, the process of creating a compelling video that drives donations takes more strategy than just hitting record on the video camera.
-In this blog you will learn 3 fundamental components of an effective video that will help boost donations for your school’s campaign.
+There is not just one way to make a video, however in this blog you will learn 3 fundamental components of an effective video that will help boost donations for your school’s campaign.

 The first component of an effective capital campaign or fundraising is clearly stating the need, or purpose, behind the capital campaign.
 You need to be clear and specific WHY your school is trying to raise money.
 You don’t want viewers to be confused why they are giving money, or they won’t.
 To do this, you need to first list out all the reasons why your school needs this money and what it will go towards.
 In a sense, you are trying to convey the problem you are trying to solve.
 Once you have this clearly defined, you then need to incorporate this into the first part of the video.
 This grabs the viewers’ attention and conveys why their money is needed.